Modric becomes most-capped Croatia player of all time | Goal.com

 Modric becomes most-capped Croatia player of all time

-Luka Modric became the most-capped Croatia player of all time with his start against Cyprus in a World Cup qualifier.
+Luka Modric became the most-capped Croatia player of all time with his start in a 1-0 win against Cyprus in a World Cup qualifier.

 Modric equalled Darijo Srna's record earlier this week and he passed the defender's mark on Saturday by making his 135th appearance for his country.